How are aptitude tests useful in assessing talent?

 Free aptitude test sample questions

-Online aptitude tests questions with answers to help you understand the structure of an aptitude assessment
+Sample questions to help you understand the structure of an aptitude assessment

 Question 1.